residentsummer/residentsummer.github.io/_posts/2018-08-21-minikube-ipvs.md

 ```

 > You need to be careful here, though - depending on how your docker file sharing
-> set up, you may need to ssh into the VM and ensure that correct volume is
+> is set up, you may need to ssh into the VM and ensure that correct volume is
 > mounted at `out`.
-If it NFS, for example, you'll need to add a line in
+If it's NFS, for example, you'll need to add a line in
-> `/etc/exports`, restart nfsd, and explicitly mount that dir.
+> `/etc/exports`, restart nfsd, and explicitly mount that dir inside a VM.

 Once the build finishes, we need to tweak the Linux kernel configuration to
 include ipset modules.
 Minikube's custom ISO documentation says it can be done